 MAGAZINES AND MAGAZINE ARTICLES

-The Reference-ID "periods" for "Suffolk Roots" are 1=January to 9=September, U=October/Autumn, V=November and W=December/Winter.
+Our Reference-ID "periods" for "Suffolk Roots" are 1=January to 9=September, U=October/Autumn, V=November and W=December/Winter —

-The issues of the following four Suffolk general-history magazines aren't individually indexed, as many contain no articles of particular Alde Valley and/or family-history interest — yet we consider it our duty to preserve copies of these County publications when we come by them.
-However, we have identified and indexed several articles from within them that we do consider relevant.
-Each article's Ref-ID matches the magazine's issue it appears in, and its page number is shown in the indexed Title, so that you can find it easily.
-The Suffolk magazines we hold are —
+The issues of the following four Suffolk general-history magazines aren't individually indexed, but we still consider it our duty to preserve copies of these County publications when we come by them, as an archive resource for the future.
+However, we HAVE identified and indexed many articles that we DO consider relevant, because they're of particular eastern Suffolk and/or family-history interest — each article's Ref-ID matches the magazine's issue that it appears in, and its page number is shown in the indexed Title, so that you can find it easily.
+Although we have (sometimes extensive) copies of our own, you'll see from the following that the respective Suffolk publishers can offer you much more too.
+For our part, we hold —

 — a very few copies of the annual "Proceedings of the Suffolk Institute of Archaeology and History" (with Ref-ID "PSIAHyyyy").
-A huge archive (dating back to 1853!) is publicly available at http://www.suffolkinstitute.org.uk/proceedings-of-the-suffolk-institute-for-archaeology-history-online, for a voluntary donation.
+A huge archive (dating back to 1853!) is publicly available at http://www.suffolkinstitute.org.uk/proceedings-of-the-suffolk-institute-for-archaeology-history-online (or follow the magnifying-glass link on our main «Index» page), for a voluntary donation.

 — a very few, recent copies of Aldeburgh and District Local History Society's annual "The Chronicle" (Ref-ID of "CHRONIC" with two-digit issue number "ii").
-They have also recently placed their searchable back-numbers online for ADLHS members.
+They've also recently placed their searchable back-numbers online for ADLHS members.
+You can now join the Society online at http://adlhs.org.uk/join too.

-— most of the half-yearly issues since 1993 of both the "Suffolk Local History Council Newsletter" and their "Suffolk Review", with Ref-ID's prefixed "SLHCNL" or "SKREVW", followed by the issue date ("yyp").
-The "period" suffixes here are E=Spring/Easter and U=Autumn.
+— most of the half-yearly issues since 1993 of both the "Suffolk Local History Council Newsletter" and their "Suffolk Review", with Ref-ID's prefixed "SLHCNL" or "SKREVW", followed by the issue date ("yyp") — the "period" suffixes here are E=Spring/Easter and U=Autumn.
+Lists of "Suffolk Review" articles under a number of subject-headings — such as "Agriculture", "People", "Poor Law" and "Sources for Historians" (but not "Family History" because that isn't within their remit) — can be downloaded from the SLHC website at https://slhc.org.uk/articles/.
+That particular webpage also contains a link to fuller indexes, with brief abstracts of articles — that facility is currently under development.

 ACCESS TO OUR RESOURCES

-In normal times, you could drop in at our fortnightly Help Centre sessions to view any items of interest to you.
+You can drop in at our fortnightly Help Centre sessions to view any items of interest —

-Depending on any lockdown rules then current, we shall do what we can to help.
+Either way, we shall do whatever we can to help.